Montenegrin women's volley league

-The Montenegrin Women's Volley League (Montenegrin:Prva crnogorska ženska odbojkaška liga), is the highest professional women's volleyball league in Montenegro.
+The Montenegrin Women's Volley League (Montenegrin: Prva crnogorska ženska odbojkaška liga), is the highest professional women's volleyball league in Montenegro.
 It is run by the Montenegrin Volleyball Federation.

 History

 Before independence

 First volleyball competitions for women in Montenegro were organised at first half of 90's.
-At the time of FR Yugoslavia, Montenegrin Republic Volleyball Federation organised republic league, with first season at 1995.
+At the time of FR Yugoslavia, Montenegrin Republic Volleyball Federation organised Republic League, with first season at 1995.

-At the same time, then the only professional women's volleyball club from Montenegro – ŽOK Luka Bar participated in Yugoslav First League and, after that, in European competitions.

 Winners of Montenegrin Republic League (1995–2006) were: AOK Rudar Pljevlja (3), ŽOK Podgorica (3), ŽOK Budućnost Podgorica (2), ŽOK Ibar Rožaje (1), ŽOK Nikšić (1) and ŽOK Studentski centar Podgorica (1).

+At the same time, than the only professional women's volleyball club from Montenegro – ŽOK Luka Bar participated in Yugoslav First League since 1994. and, after that, in European competitions.
+Biggest success in Yugoslav First League, Luka Bar achieved on season 2003-2004, when they finished season on the third place.

-While Luka Bar played constantly in the First League, in the few seasons of Yugoslav Second League in the 2000–2006 period ŽOK Rudar and ŽOK Podgorica participated.
+While Luka Bar played constantly in the First League, ŽOK Rudar played two seasons in Yugoslav Second League (2002-2003, 2003-2004) and ŽOK Podgorica one season (2003-2004).

 After independence

 In 2006, Montenegro split from Serbia.
 Following that, the First women's volley league of Montenegro was formed as a top national competition.
 Since founded, Montenegrin League had a various number of participants, from 8 to 10.
 Except the First League, women's volleyball competitions system in Montenegro including the Second league and Montenegrin Cup.

-ŽOK Luka Bar, has been the most successful team, winning eight national champions' titles.
+ŽOK Luka Bar, has been the most successful team, winning 12 national champions' titles.

 Since the 2016–17 season, the winner of the Montenegrin First League has played in the CEV Women's Champions League.